 Payment & Rebates

-From March 30th 2020, clients who are on a Medicare Mental Health Care Plan will be able to have their telehealth session bulk billed.
+Clients who are on a Medicare Mental Health Care Plan will be able to have their telehealth session bulk billed.
 This means that you will not need to pay for your sessions out of your own pocket.

 Telehealth is also available for Worksafe and TAC clients.